envisioning/vocab/vocab/tf-idf-term-frequency-inverse-document-frequency.md

 ---
 category: CORE, DATA
+generality:
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
 slug: tf-idf
 summary: Numerical statistic used to evaluate the importance of a word within a document relative to a collection of documents.
 title: TF-IDF (Term Frequency-Inverse Document Frequency)
 ---